How to Use Batch Processing in Lightroom Classic

 Another option for batch editing images is to use Photoshop.
 If you still prefer the high level of detail and control that Adobe’s creative juggernaut holds, there are batch methods for Photoshop that work great.
 Today, we’ll batch apply an action through Bridge.

 The first step is to create an action in Photoshop.
-An action is a routine of steps to apply.
+An action is a routine of to apply.
 To create an action go ahead and start off by opening an image in Photoshop, and then opening the Actions panel.
 If you don’t already have it open, go to Window > Actions, and you’ll see it appear.
 You’ll need to create a new action and let the recording start.

 First, ensure that you open the actions panel using the Window menu.
 Next, create a new action by pressing the button to the left of the trash bin.First, ensure that you open the actions panel using the Window menu.
 Next, create a new action by pressing the button to the left of the trash bin.